ctallum/Dynamics-Problem-Sets/README.md

 # Dynamics-Problem-Sets
-This is a collection of problem sets from my Olin 2021 Dynamics Class.
+This is a collection of problem sets and my simulated results from my Olin 2021 Dynamics Class.

 ---